IDMNYU/CreativeCodingFall24LadyK/Sketch_2.md

  Use the previously created arrangement of shapes, as the cluster that you will use to create different patterns across the sketch window.

- 2B. _For the next 3 patterns_, use your cluster, calling it multiple times (again).
+ 2B. _For the next 3 patterns_, use your cluster & double for-loops, calling it multiple times (again).
 Yet, turn aspects of this cluster "on" and "off"; Or, switch some physical (location, not just color) aspect of your cluster.
-Achieve this by using if-statements within your for-loop. _How can you start to deviate from a grid?
+Achieve this by using if-statements within your double for-loop. _How can you start to deviate from a grid?
 How can that grid be transformed into a cone?
 Or strips?
 Can you skip every other one?_ <strong> Can you manipulate that grid so that it is less grid-like?
 That is your goal here.</strong>

  2C. _The next 3 patterns_ must use matrix transformations and can be interactive using the mouse.